Frequently Asked Questions

 Most of this process is an "art" rather than a "science" and sometimes we misjudge a market or the market changes after we have made a purchase.
 But we are assuming all of the risk.
 We are not perfect and we have lost money on houses in the past.
 Again, that is our risk.

 Q: What is the difference between your company and a real estate agent?

 Real estate agents are the legal representatives for the seller and it is their hope that a buyer will purchase your house in less than one year.
 Of course, the buyer usually has to qualify for a loan and your house must be in good to excellent physical condition before a lender will lend money.

 On the other hand, we are real estate investors that purchase houses with 100% cash.
-It is a very simple process compared to real estate agents and their commissions, bankers, mortgage lenders, buyer qualifications, house inspectors, surveyers, and more.
+It is a very simple and MUCH QUICKER process compared to real estate agents and their commissions, bankers, mortgage lenders, buyer qualifications, house inspectors, surveyers, and more.

 Q: Is there any obligation if you visit my house and submit an offer?

 No. Once an offer is made there are only 3 possible outcomes: 1) you say "yes" and accept, or 2) you say "no" and decline, or 3) you make a counter offer.
 It is very simple.
 There are NO obligations from any party until a formal real estate contract is signed by both parties.

 Q: If a homeowner dies without a will, how does the spouse get title to the property?